 Meet the Ferrari of the sneaker world- Vionic women’s Walker.
 This shoe’s performance and quality are truly off the charts.
-This is showcased by the thousands of positive reviews left previous uses.
+This is showcased by the thousands of positive reviews left on previous uses.

 Like those self-confident beautiful women who need no filters to look good, Walker is a real beauty.
 It’s the finest arthritic feet shoe that keeps you comfortable, stylish, and elegant.

 Good looks aside, Vionic women’s Walker features a combination of leather and suede uppers.
 Some sections of the sides and the whole tongue are extremely meshed to promote adequate air circulation.
-The EVA footbed and Active Motion System technology ensures you never lack comfort.
+The EVA footbed and Active Motion System technology ensure you never lack comfort.

 The footbed is podiatrist-inspired so you can enjoy everyday support and stability.
-This footwear received the APMA seal of acceptance because of its innovative biomechanics that aims to bring relief to individuals with painful feet conditions.
-What we are trying to say is, you can never go wrong with this shoe.
+This footwear received the APMA seal of acceptance because of its innovative biomechanics that aims to bring relief to individuals with painful foot conditions.
+What we are trying to say is, that you can never go wrong with this shoe.

 - Active Motion System technology

 - Suede or leather upper

 - Podiatrist-designed footbed for proper support

 - Certified by America’s podiatric association

 - Not designed to handle advanced arthritic feet cases